matthiasnagel/workflow/PAPER.md

 ### Travis CI

-Travis CI is a hosted continous intergration software with which you can trigger automated builds by every change in your repo on github (including master branch and others, or even pull requests).
-Travis CI supports private github repositories as well as private ones.
-It offers also a bright range of supported programming languages (e.g. PHP, Java, C, Ruby, etc. full list can be seen under [http://about.travis-ci.org/]).
+Travis CI is a hosted continous intergration software with which you can trigger automated builds by every change in your repository on github (including master branch and others, or even pull requests).
+Travis CI supports private github repositories as well as public ones.
+It offers also a wide range of supported programming languages (e.g. PHP, Java, C, Ruby, etc. full list can be seen under [http://about.travis-ci.org/]).
 There's also the possibility to test your project against different environments, because Travis provides various options to set up your runtime, data storages.